ericcaptain22/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
-Text Encryption and Decryption using Caesar Cipher Technique.
+Text Encryption and Decryption using Caesar Cipher Algorithm.
 Built Using Python.